Six Year Graduation Rates

 Foundation Skills Assessments

 This data considers the percentage of all students who can speak authentically to their learning, using the Thinking, the Communication, and the Personal and Social Core Competencies as the framework.
-This data set was collected through a survey of the local Principal and Vice-Principal group and is broken out by Primary (grades K-3), Intermediate (grades 4-9) and Secondary (grades 10-12) age groups.
+This locally designed data set was collected through a survey of the local Principal and Vice-Principal group and is depicted from left to right in the pie charts below, which show Primary (grades K-3), Intermediate (grades 4-9) and Secondary (grades 10-12) age groups.

 The 83Learns sub-committee has identified the following district assessments in order to provide a more complete view of student learning as they transition from kindergarten all the way through grade twelve.
 These assessments include: